chakAs3/TwoFactorAuth/README.md

 ```

-i have used bower for installing angularjs libs and other front-end libs
+i have used bower for installing Angularjs libs and other front-end libs

 Below I've included brief descriptions of the the workflow that have to do with user registration and authentication .